andrewwiik/iOS-Blocks/README.md

 ### What is needed to compile iOS Blocks? ###

-iOS Blocks can be compiled using either iOSOpenDev or just Theos.
+iOS Blocks can be compiled using Theos or iOSOpenDev.

 #### Theos (Recommended) ####